Kinema: Similar foods

-Many other Asian countries have Bacillus-fermented soyabean dishes, such as shuǐdòuchǐ of China, cheonggukjang of Korea, nattō of Japan, thua nao of Thailand, tungrymbai of Meghalaya, hawaijaar of Manipur, bekangum of Mizoram, akhuni of Nagaland, and piak of Arunachal Pradesh, India.
+Many other Asian countries have Bacillus-fermented soyabean dishes, such as shuidouchi of China, cheonggukjang of Korea, natto of Japan, thua nao of Thailand, tungrymbai of Meghalaya, hawaijaar of Manipur, bekangum of Mizoram, akhuni of Nagaland, and piak of Arunachal Pradesh, India.

 Kinema forms one of the vertices of the "natto triangle" proposed by the Japanese ethnobiologist Sasuke Nakao.
-Jyoti Prakash Tamang proposed an extended 'KNT (Kinema-Natto-Thua Nao) triangle', connecting the fermented soyabeans across Asia.
-Nakao hypothesized Yunnan region of China to be the origin place of fermented soyabean technique, as the center of the triangle falls in that region.
-Jyoti Prakash Tamang shows evidence that fermented soybean styles in India all derive from kinema.
+Nakao hypothesized Yunnan region of China to be the origin place of the fermented soybean technique, as the center of the triangle falls in that region.
+Jyoti Prakash Tamang proposed an extended kinema–nattō–thua nao (KNT) triangle, connecting the fermented soybeans across Asia.
+Tamang also showed evidence that all fermented soybean styles in India derive from kinema.